 In the summer of 2015, the Food Bank began an effort of outreach to a segment of our community that was under-reported in hunger awareness surveys, namely veterans.
-While statistics indicate that veterans live in 18% of the households the Food Bank serves, there are likely many more veterans facing food insecurity in Oklahoma.
+For a multitude of reasons, hunger affects veterans disproportionately than the general population.
+Statistics indicate that veterans live in 18% of the households the Food Bank serves.
+With 110,000 military veterans living in the Food Bank’s service area alone, there are likely many more veterans facing food insecurity in Oklahoma.

 For more information about veterans feeding initiatives contact Jim Lyall Manager of Veterans Outreach, at 918-936-4514.